jbrionez/CaseStudy2/CaseStudy2Final.md

 #Rename the variables in camel case and shorten to make more readable
 colnames(TempData) <- c("Date","MonthlyAvgTemp","MonthlyAveTempUncert","Country")

-#Creates the new variable with all observations set to NA
-#TempData$Month <- NA
-#Changes the variable type to character
-#TempData$Month <- as.character(TempData@Month)
-#Extracts the month from the date and sets the Month variable
-#Uses the month function from the lubridate package
-#label=TRUE displays the mont as text ex January abbr=TRUE displays monnt abreviated ex Jan
-#TempData$Month <- month(TempData$Date, label=TRUE, abbr=TRUE)

 #Check for missing values in the MonthlyAvgTemp variable
 #The NA values must be removed so the aggregate function below works correctly